isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

    :scale: 50
    :align: center

-Once you click the "Button" at the bottom of the page, you will be presented with a list of the users of the GCP project, if they have registered with ISB-CGC through the Web Application, if the have an eRA Commons ID registered with
+Once you click the "Button" at the bottom of the page, you will be presented with a list of the users of the GCP project, if they have registered with ISB-CGC through the Web Application, if the have an eRA Commons ID (or NIH ID) registered with ISB-CGC, and if they are authorized to use the selected controlled access dataset (see screenshot below).
+All columns MUST have a green check-mark in them for each user before your service account can be registered.

 Managing your GCP Project(s) and Service Account(s)
 ---------------------------------------------------